-- Apply for Financial Aid - You must complete the Free Application for Federal Student Aid (FAFSA) and be eligible to receive a Pell Grant and/or an Estimated Family Contribution (EFC) up to $8,000 in your freshman year of college.
+- Apply for Financial Aid - You must complete the Free Application for Federal Student Aid (FAFSA) and be eligible to receive a Pell Grant and/or a Student Aid Index (SAI) up to $8,000 in your freshman year of college.

 - Learn Your Deadlines - Many deadlines fall much further in advance than you may anticipate, and may be different for different educational institutions and areas of the state.
 And remember, even with advance planning it's normal for some things to not go smoothly.
 Keep your opportunities open by always looking ahead, and allowing plenty of time.